 The good old fashion way... spread the word!
 Tell your friends about it!
 In this day & age of social media, it is easier than ever to promote the music and artists you love.
 So PLEASE would you do that for me?
-Would you tell your networks about "Kendall Payne"?
+Would you tell your friends/networks about "Kendall Payne"?
 Let's make this a grassroots movement again.
 Tell everyone who will listen!
 Share the songs and share your story of why they mean so much to you!
-It is literally the easiest thing to do, and it makes the most difference!!!
+It is literally the easiest thing to do, and it makes the MOST difference!!!
 Awareness is the beginning of everything!
 So every time you share my music on Facebook or Instagram or in conversation over coffee with an old friend, you are spreading awareness, and that is the greatest gift you could possibly give me!
 Seriously, it would mean the world to me if you would.
-(Thanks in advance!
-I love you and appreciate you!)

 2. Become a Patreon Contributor!